hvignolo87/superside-challenge/README.md

 #### dbt macros

-As all this logic related to data normalization was the same for almost all the columns, so I've encapsulated it in some macros.
+All this logic related to data normalization was the same for almost all the columns, so I've encapsulated it in some macros.
 Please go ahead and check the `dbt/superside/macros` directory.

 ### Relationships